muratk3n/thirdwave/en/README.md

 they can create all the coups they want over there to get their lithium, and live happily ever after.
 They cld do two coups a day... one in the morning, one in the afternoon.
 'I need 50 more kilos of lithium'.
 'Okay, we'll just do a coup, and get 50 kilos'.
+That will be the system.

 ---